 - Making your system stop working more quickly

-We suggest installing new flat filters monthly, and accordion filters every three months.
+We suggest installing new flat filters monthly, and pleated filters every three months.

-If you can’t remember when you last replaced yours, shut off your unit fully and remove the filter.
+If you can’t remember when you last replaced your filter, shut off your unit fully and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be found in an adjoining filter holder or wall-mounted return air grille.

 Tilt the filter up to your light fixture.
 If you see a lot of dust, you should get a new one.